hardRockWorld/bab-online-shop/README.md

-This is project for creating an fullstack e-commerce application using the following technologies:

-### BaBOnlineShop

-- Next.js
-- Tailwind CSS
-- Typescript
+# BaB Online Shop

+_BaB Online Shop_ is a fullstack e-commerce application build with Next.js, TypeScript and TailwindCSS.<br />
+BaB stands for _Banousadhi Ayurved Bhandar_ and is an Indian based shop for "_traditional medicines from the forest_".